nikdavnik/docs-casa-prod/docs/README.md

-# docs-credmanager-prod
+# docs-casa-prod
-Production documentation repo for the credential manager application.
+Production documentation repo for the Casa application.

+## Documentation styleguide
+When contributing documentation, please refer to the [styleguide](https://github.com/GluuFederation/docs-style-guide) to align with existing formatting.